TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   The input data is padded to a block size of 128 bytes.
 -   The data is split into 128-byte chunks or less.
 Threefish 1024 uses 128-byte blocks.
 -   A 16-byte cryptographically secure tweak parameter is generated.
--   A 128-byte key is derived using Argon2, passing in the database password and the secret pepper bytes concatenated as the password, and the rotating salt and tweak concatenated together as the salt.
+-   A 128-byte key is derived using BLAKE2b 2 times:
+    -   First time: Data is database password and database pepper bytes concatenated, salt is salt and tweak concatenated.
+    -   Second time: Data is pepper bytes and database pepper concatenated together, and salt is tweak bytes and salt concatenated together.
 -   Threefish cipher is applied on the chunk, passing in the key and tweak.
 -   The tweak and the block cypher-text itself is concatenated and appended to the final output cypher-text.
 -   The process is repeated until there is no more chunks left.